vitorzap/NexWord-Prediction/README.md

 but the use of this algorithm for the purpose of the application did not present significant gains of precision but increased the response time, so I came back to the simpler idea.

-The scripts for creating n-grams are in sss
+The scripts for creating n-grams are in 	CreateDB directory

 My Katz BackOff Model implementation is contained in the KatzBackOff directory.